Grips, Grunts and Groans: Plot

 Following their evasion of railroad authorities, the Stooges forge an acquaintance with Ivan Bustoff, a renowned wrestler embroiled in a high-stakes match orchestrated by his mob-affiliated trainers.
 Despite the trainers' wager on Bustoff's victory, his predilection for revelry leads to an inebriated stupor, jeopardizing his performance.
 In a bid to salvage the situation, the mob coerces the Stooges into managing Bustoff and ensuring his sobriety for the impending bout.

-However, a mishap in the locker room ensues, resulting in Bustoff's incapacitation and necessitating an impromptu substitution with Curly.
+However, a mishap in the locker room results in a series of dumbbells falling on Bustoff's head, rendering him unconscious.
+Fearing the mob's wrath, the panicked Stooges substitute Curly for Bustoff by cutting off the wrestler's beard and pasting it onto Curly.
 Leveraging Curly's susceptibility to Wild Hyacinth perfume-induced aggression, Moe and Larry devise a strategy to exploit this peculiarity to their advantage.
 Yet, Curly's performance in the ensuing wrestling match falls short of expectations.
-Amid mounting pressure from the mobsters, who threaten the Stooges with dire consequences for Curly's failure to secure victory, Moe seizes an opportunity to acquire Wild Hyacinth perfume from a spectator.
-Subsequently applying the fragrance to Curly, the resulting chaos sees Curly inadvertently incapacitating himself and the challenger, triggering a chain of comedic mishaps culminating in Curly's own knockout.
+Amid mounting pressure from the mobsters, who threaten the Stooges with dire consequences if Curly fails to secure victory, Moe seizes an opportunity to acquire Wild Hyacinth perfume from a spectator.
+Moe applies the fragrance to Curly, whose violent response incapacitiates the challenger, the referee, and various ringside attendants, culminating in Curly's own knockout.